maximbircu/pull-request-assistant/README.md

 <br />

-Pull Request Assistant is GitHub Action which helps automate different routines that we're usually doing with Pull Requests.
+Pull Request Assistant is a GitHub Action which helps automate different routines that we're usually running on Pull Requests.

-Using it you can execute commands on your Pull Request exactly the same as in a CLI.
+Using it, you can execute commands on your Pull Request exactly the same as in a terminal.
 The commands could be executed by simply adding them as a comment to the Pull Request.

-At the moment there is only one command that you could use - which is `merge` and which helps you merge the PRs easier.
+At the moment, there is only one command that you can use - which is [merge](documentation/commands/merge.md) and which helps you merge the PRs easier.
-However, the project is based on [commander](https://www.npmjs.com/package/commander) and it's very easy to add new commands.
+However, the project is based on [commander](https://www.npmjs.com/package/commander), and it's very easy to add new commands.
 Thus feel free to report new issues and contribute to this awesome project.

-p.s. you can set the name you like for the assistant however the default name is Friday, I consider it a continuation of https://github.com/maximbircu/friday :)
+p.s. you can set the name you like for the assistant however the default name is Friday.
+I consider it a continuation of https://github.com/maximbircu/friday :)

 License